 Moving to Sydney?
 With all the unpacking of boxes, most homeowners overlook their home security.
 Secure your new Sydney home with these awesome tips of our friend Nathan.

-Looking to move to Sydney?
+Looking into moving to Sydney?
 Settling into a new home is a big adjustment for the entire family.
 The process of moving to another country entails planning and foresight.
 It is always good to have a little bit of local knowledge to make sure your move is as smooth and safe as possible.

 Before You Buy

 If you haven’t chosen where to live yet, it is a good idea to know which areas are susceptible to break and enter.
-Sydney is an amazing city, however like all cities, it has its areas of crime.
+Moving to Sydney is a great choice in that it is an amazing city, however like all cities, it has its areas of crime.
 Make sure you check Sydney’s local crime statistics and make sure your neighbourhood is safe.

 Sydney is a very multicultural city.
 We have a great food, amazing local festivals and a diverse mix of cultures.
 Research the different Sydney demographics to discover the best place for you.

 Also, if you have any friends in Sydney, give them a call and show them the properties you are thinking of purchasing or renting.
 They will be able to give you some local knowledge of the area, and check out the property for you.